zaiisao/Documentation/en/Video/join_video_ios.md

 * [Publish and Subscribe to Streams](../../en/Video/publish_ios.md)

-For added requirements on the audio volume, audio effect or video profile, you can alse take the following steps:
+For other functions such as manipulating the audio volume, audio effect, or video resolution, you can refer to the following sections:

 * [Adjust the Volume](../../en/Video/volume_ios.md)
 * [Play Audio Effects/Audio Mixing](../../en/Video/effect_mixing_ios.md)